Ring, County Waterford: Irish language

 Áine Ní Fhoghludha, an Irish language writer, was born here.

 Education

 All education in Ring is taught in Irish.
 There is a pre-school, Naíonra na Rinne, in the local community centre, Ionad Pobail na Rinne.
-There is one primary school, Scoil Náisiúnta na Rinne, located at Maoil an Choirnigh.
-There is one secondary school, Meánscoil San Nioclás, which services Ring, An Sean Phobal, and there are also some students from Dungarvan.
+There are two primary schools, Scoil Náisiúnta na Rinne, located at Maoil an Choirnigh and Scoil na Leanaí, a Primary-level boarding school located on the Coláíste na Rinne campus.
+There is one secondary school, Meánscoil San Nioclás, which services Ring, An Sean Phobal, and students from Dungarvan.

 Coláiste na Rinne

-Coláiste na Rinne (Ring College) is an Irish-language primary school in Ring.
+Coláiste na Rinne (Ring College) is a Gaeltacht Irish College.
+It is home to Scoil na Leanaí, a Primary-level boarding school for 5th and 6th class pupils.
 It also operates as an Irish-language summer college.
 During term time it accommodates fifth and sixth class students.
-As it is a primary boarding school, many students go on to secondary-level boarding schools from here.
-Many of the visiting students are accommodated by local families, many of whom speak only Irish at home.
-The college also provides Irish language training courses for various public sector bodies and trainee teachers.
+As it is a primary-level boarding school, many students go on to secondary-level boarding schools from here.
+Many of the visiting students during the summer are accommodated by local host families who speak Irish at home.
+The college also has third-level partnerships with UCC and SETU, and provides Irish language training courses for various public sector bodies and trainee teachers.